rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 agents and consider if such agents can be _sufficiently useful_.

 I'm not currently aware of any pivotal act which can be achieved using a process based task AI.
+Pivotal acts likely require careful and superintelligent planning which requires reasoning about consequences.
 A process based task AI could possibly help speed up alignment research, but probably not astronomically, so that isn't sufficient for a pivotal act.
-_(TODO: justify this claim)_
+_(TODO: more justification of these claims? seems straight forward to me?)_

 _(TODO: add predication widget thing here for existence of such an act.)_